Balance Bike Vs Scooter

 Secondly, we compare the Globber Primo and Mini Micro Deluxe and Mini Micro Classic for kids aged 2 or 3 and above.
 Scroll down toward the end of the page to see the comparison.

-Globber Go Up Series
+Globber Go Up Foldable 3 Wheels (Standard)

 N/A